Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: Introduction

 \section{Introduction}

 Hong--Ou--Mandel (HOM) interference~\cite{HOM1, HOM2, HOM3}, a well-known quantum effect without a classical counterpart, has played a key role in optical quantum information processing~\cite{OQP1, OQP2, OQP3, OQP4} and quantum metrology~\cite{OQM1, OQM2, OQM3, OQM4}.
 Instead of passive devices, such as spatial or polarizing beam splitters, recent studies have used frequency converters to transfer HOM interference from the spatial to the spectral domain; this method facilitates quantum frequency multiplexing and engineering~\cite{QFM1, QFM2, QFM3, QFM4}.
-Studies of frequency-domain HOM interference for single photons have relied on linear optics, which involve the use of electro-optic phase modulators~\cite{EPM1, EPM2, EPM3}, or the nonlinear effects of solid materials~\cite{NSM1, NSM2, NSM3}.
-Both schemes operate under far-detuned interaction conditions and thus require high-voltage amplifiers or strong pump light; however, these methods often generate adjacent sidebands or parametric noise photons, reducing the visibility of HOM interference~\cite{Noise1, Noise2}.
+Studies of frequency-domain HOM interference for single photons have relied on linear optics, which involve the use of electro-optic phase modulators~\cite{EPM1, EPM2, EPM3, Noise1}, or the nonlinear effects of solid materials~\cite{NSM1, NSM2, NSM3, Noise2}.
+Both schemes operate under far-detuned interaction conditions, thus typically requiring the use of high-voltage amplifiers or strong pump light, which leads to the generation of adjacent sidebands or parametric noise photons.
 Herein, we propose another promising scheme based on near-resonant nonlinear optics that enables frequency-domain HOM interference with high visibility.
 The proposed scheme leverages the closed-loop four-wave mixing (FWM) effect in a double-$\Lambda$ electromagnetically induced transparency (EIT) system~\cite{Fleischhauer}.
 Because of the EIT effect, this near-resonant FWM scheme can substantially suppress vacuum field noise at low light levels, thereby effectively preventing photon dissipation and avoiding the generation of noise photons~\cite{Cheng}.
 Such properties enable this double-$\Lambda$ scheme to generate frequency-domain HOM two-photon NOON states with extremely high fidelity.